 Consider reference data, a type of master data that functions as a “Rosetta Stone” for enterprise and departmental applications to understand and work with one another.
 Typically, other data in a database or external information needed to do business constitutes reference data.

-- The USPS lists reference data, the state, as pull-down menu values on a form.
+Another example of reference data is with the USPS.
+They list the state, as pull-down menu values on a form.
 See below:

 Enterprise data management describes a “holistic framework comprising the people, processes, and technology that optimizes data from a variety of different sources, then makes it available when and where it’s needed.”
 Think of Enterprise Data Management as a type of blueprint, like a house.
 Within enterprise data management, MDM describes a specific platform that reduces transaction costs, integrates data, standardizes critical data, and simplifies data architectures across the company so that the entire business can function.